Concept Title: Financial terms – ii

 The term “stakeholders” refers to all those individuals and institutions that have a particular interest in and/or association with a company.
 There are various stakeholders that a business has:

-- Customers – this group is interested whether a business can consistently provide quality goods and services at an adequate price.
+- Customers – What interests this group is whether a business can consistently provide quality goods and services at an adequate price.

-- Employees – they want to be compensated adequately for the work they perform and would like to keep their jobs in the long run.
+- Employees – What interests this group is adequate compensation for the work they perform and would like to keep their jobs in the long run.

-- Owners – this group has invested a great deal of time and money in the enterprise and are interested in receiving adequate returns on their investment.
+- Owners – this group invests a great deal of time and money in the enterprise and therefore what interests them is receiving adequate returns on their investment.